 Archiving your original photos and images will allow you to retrieve high resolution files when you need them for print usage.

 5. Why doesn’t my email show your images or multiple documents as attachments?

-We always send proofs as either PDFs, PNGs or JPGs, but some users do not realize their software settings are displaying these documents “inline” as “pictures” or the software appends a confusing file-type to the image.
+We always send proofs as either PDFs, PNGs or JPGs, but some users do not realize their own email software settings are displaying these documents “inline” as “pictures,” or the software appends a confusing file-type name to the image.

 Just access and follow your email help screen for download instructions.